erri120/GameFinder/README.md

 }
 ```

-Important is this file are the `appid`, `name` and `installdir` fields.
+Important in this file are the `appid`, `name` and `installdir` fields.
 Note: `installdir` is the name of the folder in `Universe/steamapps/common/` where the game is installed.
 It is not absolute but relative to the `common` folder.

 ### Finding GOG Games